mangohead12/PatrickFPortfolio/_projects/robot_arm.md

 Gear Ratio = \frac{9370 RPM * 1.2}{60 RPM} = 187.4
 $$

-This gear ratio was then applied to the motor’s theoretical output torque and compared against the estimated requirement of ~40 Nm to confirm that it would meet performance needs.
+This gear ratio was then applied to the motor’s theoretical output torque and compared against the estimated requirement of ~40 Nm to confirm that it would meet performance needs with some headroom to account for friction losses.

 $$
-Desired Torque = 40 Nm
+Desired Torque = 40 Nm *1.2 = 48 Nm
 $$

 $$